anhquangsjsu/team3_cs131/my-project/docs/index.md

-            home.html                   # user will be send to here after loged in login.html                  # where user will login and sign up account notes.html                  # notes page of the app signedup.html               # Page notify if user successfully signed up signup.html                 # Page for user to sign up timer.html                  # timer feature page of the app
+            home.html                   # user will be send to here after loged in login.html                  # where user will login and sign up account notes.html                  # notes page of the app open_note.html              # page link to a note when user choose to display a note from a list signedup.html               # Page notify if user successfully signed up signup.html                 # Page for user to sign up timer.html                  # timer feature page of the app